gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 9
+### A/B Test: Billing Page Analysis
-Provide the results of the A/B test for the billing page, conducted from September 10 - November 10.
-The "Revenue per click" metric for 'gsearch nonbrand' is especially interesting.
+Provides results of the A/B test conducted on the billing page, with a focus on the “Revenue per click” metric for 'gsearch nonbrand', offering insights into the effectiveness of the billing page variations.

 ![website_performance_and_traffic_sources_page-0009](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/c0a251d5-412a-4b1c-8476-2d063abe25fc)